IBM/openapi-to-graphql/README.md

 npm test
 ```

-### APIs.guru
+### Research
+Our research paper, "Generating GraphQL-Wrappers for REST(-like) APIs", can be found [here](https://arxiv.org/abs/1809.08319).
+The paper describes the challenges of building OASGraph and an experiment in which we evaluated OASGraph against 959 publicly available OAS, provided by [APIs.guru](https://apis.guru/), and successfully created GraphQL interfaces for 89.5% of them.

-OASGraph can be applied to all OAS contained in [APIs.guru OpenAPI repository](https://github.com/APIs-guru/openapi-directory).
-Load APIs.guru specifications into the `/tmp` folder:
+To run the experiment, load APIs.guru specifications, found [here](https://github.com/APIs-guru/openapi-directory), into the `/tmp` folder:

 ```bash
 npm run guru-load